 The last thing you want is for users to have to open unnecessary system forms, Excel schedules, ERP tables and windows, and any other documents to support the values in the trial balance and supporting documents.
 Ideally, you would want the system to compile multiple datasets for you so you can open one form and view all the necessary information to reconcile the account.

 How to Prepare for a Financial Consolidation Software Implementation Project

 A proven methodology is critical to the success of a Financial Consolidation Software project.
-Having a blueprint and a rough project plan that covers the major steps involved in implementing the chosen software solution goes a long way towards achieving project success.
+Having a blueprint and a rough project plan that covers the major steps involved in implementing the chosen software solution goes a long way toward achieving project success.

 Be sure to build in some contingency for unforeseen issues or delays.
 Typical delays occur with the development of a Corporate Chart of Accounts (CCOA), development of dimension structures, data mapping, data cleanliness, and in some cases, employee turnover.
 Especially if you’re working with a smaller organization and they only have a single analyst who works on financial consolidation software.

 The Corporate Chart of Accounts (CCOA) is one of the backbones of any new Financial Consolidation Software tool.
-Designing one that fits the clients’ needs can be a challenge depending on the size and complexity of the organization.
+Designing one that fits the client’s needs can be a challenge depending on the size and complexity of the organization.
 Have a few examples ready to show your client.
-The best-designed CCOA is usually one that can produce their annual and quarterly reports – including disclosure statements – without requiring extra work or the gathering of data outside the new system.
+The best-designed CCOA is usually one that can produce its annual and quarterly reports – including disclosure statements – without requiring extra work or the gathering of data outside the new system.

 Read more about this topic here.